henrywatkins/python-euler/README.md

 $$
 Iterate through a nested for loop of a and b.
 Then nest a while loop that checks each consecutive result is prime (using the prime factorization).
 Return that with the longest sequence of consecutive prime results.

+#### Problem 28

+Number Spiral: iterate through the spiral diagonals by  using a for loop and updating the interval every time you reach a layer max.
+All diagonal values are odd , and the intervals increase each layer by 2.

 #### Problem 34

 iterate through numbers, use `str` and `math` package `factorial` to check if sum of factorials of digits equals number.
 Just chose a large number to stop at (100000).